nmdp-bioinformatics/py-graph-imputation/README.md

 The .umug file contains the Unphased Multi-locus Unambiguous Genotypes.

-The format of both files is:
+The format of both files is (csv):

 * id
 * genotype - in glstring format